Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing: Basic notions and notation

 A further generalization can be obtained by assigning to each generator a symmetric positive definite matrix.
 We again retain the notation~$\phi$ for this extended set of generators, with elements denoted by $(x,M,w)$, where~$M$ is a symmetric positive definite $3\times 3$ matrix.
-Given such an extended set~$\phi$ of generators, the cells of the \textit{generalized balanced power diagram}~(GBPD) are defined as
+Given such an extended set~$\phi$ of generators, the corresponding \textit{generalized balanced power diagram}~(GBPD) consists of the sets

-for each $\mathbf{x}=(x,M,w) \in \phi$.
+for $\mathbf{x}=(x,M,w) \in \phi$.
 Special cases of GBPDs are obtained, for example, by only considering diagonal positive definite matrices (d-GBPD) or by setting all weights $w$ to 0.
 In the literature, GBPDs are also referred to as {\it anisotropic power diagrams}.

 Examples of planar tessellation models ($d=2$) and their generators are shown in Figure~\ref{fig:Models}, where the generator sets are drawn from a homogeneous Poisson point process in the unit square $[0,1]^2$, without marks and with appropriately chosen (independently sampled) marks.
 More information on tessellation models can be found, e.g. in~\cite{aurenhammerbook,okabebook,redenbach2025randomtessellationsoverview}.